x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-certificate-based-auth.md

 %windir%\system32\inetsrv\appcmd.exe set config "Default Web Site/Microsoft-Server-ActiveSync/" -section:system.webserver/security/access /sslFlags:"Ssl, SslRequireCert" /commit:apphost
 ```

-## Step 4: Use the Exchange Management Shell to disable authentication other authentication methods on the Outlook on the web, Exchange Admin Center (ECP) and ActiveSync virtual directories
+## Step 4: Use the Exchange Management Shell to disable authentication other authentication methods on the Outlook on the web, Exchange admin center, and ActiveSync virtual directories

-After you require client certificates for authentication, you need to disable all other authentication methods on the Outlook on the web, Exchange Admin Center (ECP) and ActiveSync virtual directories.
+After you require client certificates for authentication, you need to disable all other authentication methods on the Outlook on the web, Exchange admin center (EAC) and ActiveSync virtual directories.
 By default, only Basic authentication and Forms authentication are enabled.

 1. In the Exchange Management Shell, replace _\<ServerName\>_ with the name of your Exchange server, and run the following command to disable all other authentication methods on the Outlook on the web virtual directory: